SkynetLabs/skynet-docs/source/includes/_updating.md

 <!-- markdown-toc end -->

-We recently made a breaking change from `v3` of the SDK to the newest version, `v4`.
-We needed to make some non-async methods async, and to remove `revision` from SkyDB and change the return types of the SkyDB methods.
-Additionally, this version marks the release of MySky and Data Access Controllers (DACs).
+Version `v4` is a breaking change coming from `v3`.
+In addition to some major changes such as adding MySky and Data Access Controllers (DACs), this change contains many quality-of-life changes.
+These include making some non-async methods async, removing `revision` from SkyDB, and changing the return types of the SkyDB methods.

 We understand that updating your code to accommodate breaking changes is inconvenient, so we put together this guide which we hope will be helpful.